Which Plastics Are Safe For Gardening?

 LDPE is also used for some types of plastic bags, so it may make its way into garden usage there, especially if you use a plastic bag as a temporary “greenhouse” over a plant cutting.

-Verdict: Very safe, not known to transmit chemicals into soil or food.
+Very safe, not known to transmit chemicals into soil or food.
 An excellent choice for the garden.

 Plastic Type 5 – PP

-Polypropylene is surprisingly durable, can be flexible if made properly, and is usually UV-resistant.
+Polypropylene is surprisingly durable, can be flexible if manufactured properly, and is usually UV-resistant.
 Depending on its thickness, it can last much longer than other forms of plastic in an outdoor environment.
 And there are many polypropylene garden pots available for sale!

-Verdict: A reliable choice for the garden.
+A reliable choice for the garden.

 Plastic Type 6 – PS

-But what of its use in the garden?
-Sure, it can be used, but it’s very porous and not particularly sturdy, plus it’s prone to breaking down.
+But what about its use in the garden?
+Sure, you can use it, but it’s very porous and not particularly sturdy, plus it’s prone to breaking down.
 Those little white dots in your potting blend are usually perlite but are often mistaken for polystyrene solely because we can readily identify the little bead-like shapes of broken styrofoam products.
-This does not mean styrofoam is a good substitute for perlite!
-If it’s not going to last very long or have long-term structural integrity, it may not be your best choice.

-Verdict: It seems fine safety-wise, but structurally may not be the best choice for the garden if you need it to support weight or water.
+It seems fine safety-wise, but structurally may not be the best choice for the garden if you need it to support weight or water.
 Also, the effects of heat on polystyrene are still under research at this time.

 Plastic Type 7 – OTHER

-The thing to know about plastic type 7 is that it’s a catch-all for anything that doesn’t fit into the first 6 categories.
+The thing to know about plastic type 7 is that it’s a catch-all for anything that doesn’t fit into the first six categories.
 That means that there are also some safe plastics in this category, but you’ll have to do further research to ensure that you’re using one that’s safe.

 Why go through the trouble when there are other, safer plastics to use, like HDPE or LDPE?
 I vote to stay away from type 7 in the garden simply due to better options elsewhere.

-Verdict: Some type 7 plastics contain BPA, a harmful compound that has been linked to many adverse health effects.
+Some type 7 plastics contain BPA, a harmful compound that has been linked to many adverse health effects.
 Stay away from type 7 plastics in your garden.

 Which to Choose?